What personal information do we collect from the people that visit our blog, website, or app?

 Does our site allow third-party behavioral tracking?

 We use Google AdSense Advertising on our website.
-Google's advertising requirements can be summed up by Google's Advertising Principles.
+Google's Advertising Principles can sum up Google's advertising requirements.
 They are put in place to provide a positive experience for users. https://support.google.com/adwordspolicy/answer/1316548?hl=en.

 We have implemented the following: